Pelham Parkway (neighborhood), Bronx: Land use and terrain

 Pelham Parkway is dominated by 6 and 7-story elevator apartment and coop buildings but the residential streets are lined with a vibrant blend of housing types including detached houses and larger Art Deco and Tudor Style apartment buildings.
 In the last decade, construction of modern 2 and 3 unit row-houses and apartment buildings have increased the percentage of owners versus renters.
 The total land area is roughly one square mile.
 The terrain is relatively low laying and flat.

 The neighborhood has long served as home to working and middle class New York families.
-The six-story apartment houses in which they reside provide comfortable living at affordable prices and stand in large numbers throughout the metropolitan area.
-This commonality of the speculative six-story elevator apartment building has long left this type of construction under-recognized and unappreciated.
-Though many of these dwellings stand alone or in large concentration; a survey of similar communities affirm that the area is one of few truly cohesive neighborhoods of this typology, offering an unusually compact and well-preserved stretch of these buildings.
-These structures have proven vital as they contain facilities to meet resident's commercial, religious, and educational needs.
+The six-story apartment houses in which they reside stand in large numbers throughout the metropolitan area.
+This prevalence of the speculative six-story elevator apartment building has left this type of construction with little recognition.
+Though many of these dwellings stand alone or in large concentrations, a survey of similar communities indicates that the area is one of the neighborhoods of this typology, offering a compact stretch of these buildings.
+These structures contain facilities to meet residents' commercial, religious, and educational needs.

-Bronx House, a settlement house that moved to Pelham Parkway in the 1950s is the heart of the neighborhood.
+Bronx House, a settlement house, moved to Pelham Parkway in the 1950s.
 It is run by the Federation of Jewish Philanthropies as a community center and provides social services, support networks, English Language classes, free lunches for the elderly, and a gym for all neighborhood residents.

 Bronx Park is located on 718 acre along the Bronx River, much of which contains the New York Botanical Garden and the Bronx Zoo.
 The remainder of the park is operated by the New York City Department of Parks and Recreation and is bounded by Southern Boulevard, Webster Avenue, Burke Avenue, Bronx Park East, and East 180th Street.